Tips from Judges and Past Entrants

 Me tiro whānui ki ngā painga — ki ngā tamariki katoa tae atu ki te hapori.
 Hoatu he whakaūnga ki ngā pānga tuku mai mō tō kura me tō ratonga kōhungahunga.

 Me mātua mōhio he pono ō kōrero katoa.
 Mehemea ka whiria tō tono hei tono whiriwhiri, me puta ko tōu reo ake, me te reo tonu hoki o te hunga o roto.

 PUTTING YOUR ENTRY TOGETHER TE WHAKARITERITE I TŌ TONO

-- make sure you have plenty of comparative data and other evidence
+- make sure you have plenty of comparative information, data and other evidence

 - make sure your evidence shows collaboration — don’t focus too much on one individual

 - tell a story about education excellence, not just business as usual.
-That means showing how the positive change your team achieved has created great ongoing results for learners, teachers, their whānau and the community
+That means showing how the positive change your team achieved has enabled success and created great ongoing results for teachers, learners and their whānau and the community

 - make sure it’s clear what your team achieved and what the results were

 - ensure your story covers a long enough period to show clear results — we recommend at least two years.

 - me whai kia nui ā koutou raraunga whakataurite me ētahi atu taunakitanga